Madhukar C. Dhas: Acting

 The Creative Director of his at Lintas:India, Alyque Padamsee, who was also a theatrical producer, cast Madhukar in the title role of his 1974 production of the musical 'Jesus Christ Superstar' as Jesus opposite Nandu Bhende's Judas.
 The show ran to packed houses at Birla Hall.

 Madhukar performed the role for a year and a half, which shot him to stardom as India's leading Male Vocalist.
 Madhukar and Nandu were selected from over 100 singers who auditioned for the roles.
 This production is considered a hallmark in Indian Rock Opera and theatre performances in general, and the director is working on a new production to commemorate 40 years since the original.

 Sidharth Bhatia's book on Indian Rock music in the 1960s and 70s, entitled "India Psychedelic – The Story of a Rocking Generation " has quite a few pages dedicated to Madhukar Dhas.

 Move to the United States

 In 1978, he moved to the United States, settling in New York, where he again worked in advertising with agencies such as Bozell Worldwide and Deutsch Inc., while also pursuing his musical interests.
-He now seasonally performs at Beatlesfests across the U.S. and Canada.
+He seasonally performed at Beatlesfests across the U.S. and Canada.